Getting Your Best Night's Sleep Starts With Finding The Best Online Mattress.

 The traditional method of mattress purchasing, going to a big box mattress store provides a more hands-on shopping experience.
 Here are some pros and cons of this method:

 Elevating convenience to a whole new level, online mattress companies make the often-frustrating process of mattress shopping easier than ever before.
-Whether purchasing from an online mattress retailer stocked with inventory from across the slumber spectrum, or a bed-in-a-box mattress company—those exclusively selling their own brands—there are several pros and cons worth discussing.
+Whether purchasing from an online mattress retailer stocked with inventory from across the slumber spectrum, or a mattress company—those exclusively selling their own brands—there are several pros and cons worth discussing.
 These include:

 Purchasing a mattress online may seem a little stressful.
 You obviously want to sleep on the best, but with so many online mattress companies to choose from, how do you know you’re actually getting the best bed, for you?!